Documentation sets

 Documentation Settings

-- Title - The name of your documentation
+- Title — the name of the documentation set

-Categories organize documentation pages into logical groups within a documentation.
+Categories organize documentation pages into logical groups within a documentation set.
 They provide navigation structure and help users find relevant information quickly.

 Category Settings